Explore the five pillars of Islam

 All Scout activities should be inclusive and accessible.

-Invite someone to your meeting to talk about what the five pillars mean to them, and how they put their faith into practise.
+If you enjoyed this activity, you could invite someone who’s Muslim to your session to share their own insights into the five pillars and how they put their faith into practise.